Claire van der Boom: Acting career

 In 2012, van der Boom was cast in two Off-Broadway productions.
 She played 'Karen' in David Rabe's An Early History of Fire (The New Group) and took over the role of 'Sally' (originally played by Julianne Nicholson) in the extended season of Sam Shepard's Heartless (Signature Theatre).
 Van der Boom had previously worked with Shepard in Tough Trade, the original series pilot for Epix.
 She played Billie Tucker in the drama.

 Van der Boom appeared in the 2015 film 5 Flights Up, starring Morgan Freeman and Diane Keaton, playing 'Young Ruth' to Keaton's 'Ruth'.
 In November 2014, Universal Pictures secured the international distribution rights to the Australian feature Love Is Now, starring van der Boom, Eamon Farren and Anna Torv.
 In 2015 she appeared in Stephen Suettinger's movie, A Year and Change as Vera.

 In 2015, van der Boom appeared in Chronic, which won the Best Screenplay Award at the 2015 Cannes Film Festival.
 The same year, she was in the premiere of Scott Caan's play The Trouble With Where We Come From at The Falcon Theatre in Los Angeles.

 In 2015, van der Boom appeared in the movie Broke, as Terri, the film directed by Heath Davis who along with Luke Graham and Carmel Leonard produced the film.

 In 2016, she appeared in the coming-of-age film Dear Eleanor.
-She appeared in the two episodes of Constantine, portraying the character of Anne-Marie who has secluded herself away from society in the guise of a Catholic nun in Mexico, as a result of the Newcastle incident.
+She appeared in two episodes of Constantine, portraying the character of Anne-Marie who has secluded herself away from society in the guise of a Catholic nun in Mexico, as a result of the Newcastle incident.
 She was a series regular in the ten-part NBC series Game of Silence.
 Van der Boom also played Phyllis in the theatre adaptation of the crime novel Double Indemnity for the Melbourne Theatre Company.

 In 2017, van der Boom starred in the romantic drama film Battlecreek, directed by Alison Eastwood.
 She also portrayed Penny Anderson in the 2023 film adaptation The Appleton Ladies' Potato Race.